Developer Guide

 - User might accidentally add a duplicate

-with the same value forType
+OrderItemwith the same value forTypebut different case.

 - User might accidentally add a duplicate